kkruecke/cplus-documentation/notes/tree234.rst

       connectChild(3, rightOrphan->children[1]);

       return this;
-    }// <-- Note: leftOrphan and rightOrphan are automatically deleted here when their unique_ptr<Node> go out of scope.
+    }// <-- Note: leftOrphan and rightOrphan are automatically deleted here when their shared_ptr<Node> go out of scope??????????????????/

     /*
      * Requires: sibling is to the left, therefore: parent->children[sibling_id]->keys_values[0] < parent->keys_values[index] < parent->children[node2_index]->keys_values[0]